fagnerpc/Alekfull-NX/README.md

 * If you use ES-DE... then this version of the theme will work out of the box with that distribution.
 When used with ES-DE the theme comes with additional support for navigation sound sets.
 I'm also working on a version to support the 2.0 theme engine that the ES-DE team is working on and will post that here when available.

 ## **Credit**
-* All artwork/layouts designed and created by [fagnerpc](https://github.com/fagnerpc)
+All artwork and layouts were designed and created by [fagnerpc](https://github.com/fagnerpc)

 ## **License**
 Creative Commons CC-BY-NC-SA - https://creativecommons.org/licenses/by-nc-sa/2.0/